awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-listing-event-history.md

  2. [
  3.     {
  4. "StackId": "arn:aws:cloudformation:us-east-2:123456789012:stack/myteststack/466df9e0-0dff-08e3-8e2f-5088487c4896",
- 5. "Description": "AWS CloudFormation Sample Template S3_Bucket: Sample template showing how to create a publicly accessible S3 bucket. **WARNING** This template creates an S3 bucket.
+ 5. "Description": "AWS CloudFormation Sample Template S3_Bucket: Sample template showing how to create a publicly accessible S3 bucket. **WArnING** This template creates an S3 bucket.
  6. You will be billed for the AWS resources used if you create a stack from this template.",
  7. "Tags": [],
  8. "Outputs": [